The top FREE things to do in Brooklyn, New York

 Head a bit deeper into Brooklyn into the Bushwick neighborhood to explore the open street art gallery, the Bushwick Collective.
 You’ll find street art on every bit of space here.
 It’s a must visit for anyone even remotely interested in street art – and it’s free!
 The Bushwick Collective is still relatively un-touristed compared to the rest of Brooklyn.
 Could be because Bushwick has a rough reputation, or just because it’ll take you a bit longer to reach this area than it would to reach Williamsburg.
-Visiting the Bushwick Collective is one of my favorite things to do in Brooklyn because it is so starkly contrasting with the vibe of Manhattan.
+I think the Bushwick Collective is one of the best places to visit in Brooklyn because it is so starkly contrasting with the vibe of Manhattan.

 What other great things to do in Brooklyn did I miss?
 Share them in the comments below!

 Gabby is a native (Northern) Californian who spent the majority of her 20’s living the expat life in Amsterdam, the Netherlands, exploring Europe and beyond.
 27 countries later, she’s relocated back to her home base in California where she explores her passions for the travel and the outdoors.

 Pingback: NYC Street Art : The Bushwick Collective · Boarding Call

 Pingback: Do it for the 'gram: Where to take photos in Stockholm · Boarding Call